idle-meerkat/sdevwiki-fork/Firmware-Upgrade.md

 ## Boot from PCIe
 From the HOST CPU Linux CLI:
 1. Modify the boot vector - boot from PCIe:
-The Switchdev Platforms include a CPLD that controls the BOOT vector of the Coprocessor (FW_CPU).
+The platform includes a CPLD that controls the BOOT vector of the coprocessor (FW_CPU).
-If the Coprocessor NAND FLASH is empty, use the following procedure to upload the NAND Flash, and repeat the process for all boards.
+If the coprocessor NAND FLASH is empty, use the following procedure to upload the NAND Flash, and repeat the process for all boards.
 **DNI:**
 `i2cset -y 2 0x41 0x11 0x2c`
 **ACCTON:**